• Documentation

 What sensitive data is detected?

-Content scanning detections monitor for potentially sensitive data being added to Confluence pages.
+Content scanning detections monitor for potentially sensitive data being added to Confluence pages and Jira issues.
 We monitor for the following data:

 • Credentials